NEW: The strike follows a spate of attacks believed to be conducted by ISIS

 Both Baghdad strikes are a sign of the Sunni-Shiite tension in the Muslim world.
 Sunni-dominated ISIS claimed it was targeting Shiite neighborhoods.
 Karrada and Shaab are predominately Shiite neighborhoods.

 ISIS said it would carry out more terror attacks during Ramadan.
-The Baghdad bombing came after massacres at a cafe in Dhaka, Bangladesh
+The Baghdad bombing came after massacres at a cafe in Dhaka, Bangladesh, the Ataturk International Airport in Istanbul, Turkey, and security targets in Yemen.
+There have also been recent suicide attacks in Jordan and Lebanon.

 ISIS has claimed responsibility for some of these attacks, while the terror group inspired others, authorities said.